 Hair Loss During Pregnancy: Telogen Effluvium

 Approximately 90% of your hair is growing at any one time, while the other 10% enter a resting phase.
 Every two to three months the resting hair falls out and allows new hair to grow in its place.
 Telogen effluvium is the excessive shedding of hair that occurs one to five months following pregnancy.
-This is not uncommon, affecting somewhere between 40 to 50% of women; but like most changes during pregnancy, it is temporary.
+This is not uncommon, as it affects somewhere between 40 to 50% of women; but like most changes during pregnancy, it is temporary.

 Is there abnormal hair loss during pregnancy?

 Hair loss that is connected to pregnancy usually occurs after delivery.
 During pregnancy, an increased number of hairs go into the resting phase, which is part of the normal hair loss cycle.
-This condition is not serious enough to cause bald spots or permanent hair loss, and should begin to diminish within 3-4 months after delivery.
+This condition is not serious enough to cause bald spots or permanent hair loss, and it should begin to diminish within 3-4 months after delivery.
 If you feel that you are experiencing unusual hair loss while you are pregnant, this may be due to a vitamin or mineral deficiency.

 Why do people talk about hair loss and pregnancy?